 The bulletin board system lets you enter messages to and receive messages from other stations in the packet network.
 Messages are sent and delivered as text but can include binary messages encoded with uuencode.
 More on uuencode later.

 The BBS devices enable email-type messages to be automatically moved from one's own station to the destination station and for broadcast messages to be moved from one's own station to a selection of other destinations.
 The destinations must be in the packet network but messages can be moved over links which are only transiently available.
 This is very handy for power-loss or power stingy operations, or when network links are only selectively available.

 The knowledge of how to configure and operate the BBS software could be of great value if we had to deploy a network in support of some emergency operation.

-While entering messages to be sent, the connection is entirely within your LAN and your Raspberry PI, so responsiveness is quick.
+While you are entering messages to be sent, the connection is entirely within your LAN and your Raspberry PI, so responsiveness is quick.
 Messages from your Raspberry PI to another Raspberry PI are fully delivered and verified to have been fully received before they are marked as sent on the originator end.
-When you read a message received from another station, you are again transferring the message from the Raspberry PI to your display without over-the-air delays.
+When you read a message on your Raspberry PI, received from another station, you are again seeing the message from the Raspberry PI to your display without over-the-air delays.
 Messages can be 10K in length if needed, though that will take 5 minutes of network time to transfer.
 Individual messages are addressed by callsign.

 We have the ability to send global messages such that every packeteer in our network receives the message.
 Global messages are called Bulletins in this system.

 Each BBS in the network is hand maintained to know how to move messages toward their destination.
 This isn't Internet, but it is workable.
 Eventually we'll have some sort of notification that messages have been received.
 It would be pretty easy to light a light with a GPIO on the Raspberry PI, or have an icon on TARPN-HOME to indicate messages waiting.